Alecks20/URL-Shortener/README.md

 ## URL Shortener
 ### Acknowledgements
 > [!WARNING]
-> A service for managing your redirects (Creating, deleting, editing, etc) is not included as on the production instance it's done via my api server which is currently closed-source (subject to change, but It'll be a while)
+> A service for managing your redirects (Creating, deleting, editing, etc) is a seperate service and integrated into my API

 ## Creating Redirects
 Make a database named url_shortener and a collection inside of it named redirects.
 In the redirects collection create an object with an id value and link value which is where you'll be redirected to.